joeldodson/braille/docs/hableone.md

 (e.g., change the language, switch between Android and iOS), as well as generic commands consistent across both platforms.

+I've gone through both the Android and iOS beginners guides to create these tables.
+The headings below were inspired by the structure of those docs, but I've made changes.
+Hopefully it makes sense as you read through them.
+Some commands could arguably be shortcuts vs navigation, for example, or vice versa.
+Maybe you'll agree with my logic, maybe not.
+Hopefully you'll agree at least there are some grey areas.

+Also, as of July 2025, I have very little Android experience.
+And, to be honest, not much depth with the Hable One yet either.
+I suspect as I do get more experience in general, the groupings below will change.
+If you're looking for a specific action, it probably best to try text searching and not worry too much where it is on the page.

 ### Note on Android or iOS

 No, not a which one is better.